inframanufaktur/no-11/readme.md

 This is a starter repo for websites using 11ty.
 It is configured to use Vue, Open Props, PostCSS, and an API Service (we use Strapi, but feel free to bake in your own headless CMS, or use only local data).

 You can fork this repo to build new websites.
-Use it as an upstream repo to get all the new and hopefully shiny stuff.
-Or click on the Use this template button above.
+Use it as an upstream repo to get all the new and – hopefully – shiny stuff.
+Or use the _Use this template_ button in the repository menu.
 You won’t be able to merge upstream updates if you use this option.

-While this template includes many optmisations, it aims to be as adaptable as possible.
+While this template includes some optimisations, it aims to be as adaptable as possible.

 ## 11ty